-The Office of Graduate Education is a resource and a support for you.
-Our mission is to provide you with information, tools, and encouragement that will enable you to reduce the stress of graduate student life.
+The Office of Graduate Education's mission is to provide you with information, tools, and encouragement that will enable you to reduce the stress of graduate student life.
 Whether you need information or guidance about administrative aspects of your graduate program or graduate student life in general, our door is always open.

 Our graduate students form the backbone of the research being conducted at the College.
-Upon graduation, you will join the ranks of scientific researchers and teachers in academia, industry or government, depending on your chosen career path.
-We want to make your experience at Cornell one that is fulfilling while you are here and will continue to serve you after graduation.
+Upon graduation, you will join the ranks of scientific researchers and teachers in academia, industry, or government, depending on your chosen career path.
+We want to make your experience at Cornell one that is fulfilling while you are here!

 The health and mental wellbeing of our students is a top priority of the BBS program.
 We recognize that stresses unique to the responsibilities of performing PhD-level research contribute to creating mental health challenges that are new or overwhelming.
 In the BBS community, we seek to dismantle the stigma associated with these commonly-encountered experiences.
 Our goal is to provide resources to encourage students to reach out and access a variety of available mental health support systems, without fear that it will be negatively viewed or impede their progress.
 The PhD journey is a marathon, and we believe that actively caring for students’ mental wellbeing is vital to ensure that they flourish as scientists.

 Visit the Mental Health & Wellbeing website for more information.

 |Join the BBS Program’s LinkedIn Page: Post links to job opportunities, take part in discussions, and share your career success!|